emu-rabbit/Dandelifeon/README.md

 # Dandelifeon
-A program to find out maximum mana produce by dandelifeon in minecraft mod botania It use three algorithm, they are in Main folder.
+A program to find out maximum mana produce by dandelifeon in minecraft mod botania.
+It use three algorithm, they are in Main folder.